Columbus Overtime Exemptions & Misclassifications Attorneys

 In addition to the preceding exemptions, there are also exemptions for computer employees, outside sales employees, highly compensated employees, commissioned sales employees, drivers/helpers/mechanics/loaders of motor carriers, farmworkers, salesmen/partsmen/mechanics of automobile dealerships, seasonal and recreational establishment employees, among others.
-The preceding illustrates why it is necessary to contact our Ohio unpaid overtime attorney if you are working more than 40 hours in workweeks, but you are not receiving overtime.
+The preceding illustrates why it is necessary to contact our Ohio unpaid overtime attorneys if you are working more than 40 hours in workweeks, but you are not receiving overtime.
 We will provide a thorough review of your employment and pay to determine whether you are being properly or fully paid all overtime compensation you are owed.

 Employers Frequently Misclassify Workers as Independent Contractors